Q: How long is a lease?

-A: For the purposes of this RFP, no. There are areas in which non-profit use is authorized and anticipated.
-Please see the use zone map at http://www.nps.gov/gate/learn/management/fort -rfp-2015.htm
+A: Compatible uses will be considered though there are areas in which non-profit use is authorized and anticipated.
+Please see the use zone map at: https://forthancock21.org/maps/

 Q. Can the park guarantee that utilities such as electricity, telecommunications, water, and sewer will be available at work sites?

 Electric: The electric service provided by JCP&L supports multitenant use.
 The Lessee will be responsible for installing individual meters at each building and for repair to the electrical system from the meter into the Leased Premises.
 The main trunk power line from the transformer and the individual spliced feeder cable to the building meter panel will remain the responsibility of NPS.

 Telecommunications: A new telecommunications infrastructure is being installed underground at Fort Hancock in a loop configuration.
 Only NPS buildings in use will be hooked up to the new infrastructure installed as part of this contract.
 The loop design allows for redundancy in service and future connections to other buildings.
 Each of the proposed Lessees can connect to the infrastructure at specified new maintenance hole locations.
 The anticipated cost to the proposed Lessee for connection to the infrastructure is estimated at approximately $11,000 (subject to change based on actual costs).
 NPS plans to install the new underground telecommunications infrastructure by spring 2017.